 Yes, as long as the legal services program for which the organization is seeking support will significantly service one or more counties outside of the five boroughs of New York City, the organization is eligible for a Legal Accelerator Grant.
-For example, if the organization has been operating and servicing the Bronx, but plans to offer or expand civil legal services for the Hudson Valley due to increased community ties and unmet needs within the region, then that organization is eligible for the Grant.
+For example, if the organization has been operating in and servicing the Bronx, but plans to offer or expand civil legal services for the Hudson Valley due to increased community ties and unmet needs within the region, then that organization is eligible to apply for a Grant.

-Your organization will only be eligible for a Legal Accelerator Grant once it receives its exemption determination letter from the IRS, recognizing your organization’s tax-exempt charitable status, or if your organization is fiscally sponsored by an organization with 501(c)(3) charitable status.
+Your organization will only be eligible to apply for a Legal Accelerator Grant once it receives its exemption determination letter from the IRS, recognizing your organization’s tax-exempt charitable status, or if your organization is fiscally sponsored by an organization with 501(c)(3) charitable status.